(Previously Adviser Quality and Risk Management, Royal New Zealand Plunket Society)

-A Continuous Quality Improvement Leader for Plunket, nationally recognised as a leader in quality and risk management knowledge and expertise.
-She is a loyal and effective advocate for Te Wana a member of the previous Te Wana Advisory Committee, an invaluable contributor to standards revision and peer reviewer training.
+A Continuous Quality Improvement Leader, nationally recognised in quality and risk management knowledge and expertise.
+A loyal and effective advocate for Te Wana, Florence was also a member of the previous Te Wana Advisory Committee, and is an invaluable contributor to standards revision and peer reviewer training.
 In 2010 she published ”Quality Improvement in Plunket – A six year journey” in the College of Nurses Magazine, paying tribute to Te Wana.

 Stephanie has been involved with Te Wana since its inception through her Program Director role in Australia.
 Stephanie assisted in development of the standards, reviewer training and was Review Coordinator for two New Zealand reviews each year through to 2006.
 Stephanie held the position of Te Wana Director during 2007/08 and returned as transition leader in June 2012.
 Stephanie has extensive experience working in Ministry and community non-government organisations and has clinical experience.